Skip to main content

 FGM: A Global Picture

-We are aware of at least 92 countries* across the globe where there is currently available evidence of women and girls living with FGM/C or who are at risk of having FGM/C performed on them.
+As of 2025, we are aware of at least 94 countries* across the globe where there is currently available evidence of women and girls living with FGM/C or who are at risk of having FGM/C performed on them.

 Laws Against Female Genital Mutilation: A Global Picture

-• Laws against female genital mutilation are most common in the African continent with 55% of total laws globally coming from the 28 countries in Africa that have enacted specific laws or specific legal provisions against female genital mutilation.
+• Laws against FGM/C remain most common in Africa, with at least 50% of total laws globally coming from the 28 countries that have enacted specific laws or specific legal provisions against FGM/C.

-• Apart from the African continent, 41% of total laws against female genital mutilation are of countries where female genital mutilation is most commonly practiced by diaspora communities, with 16 European countries, the U.S., Canada, Australia, and New Zealand all having specific laws or legal provisions against female genital mutilation.
-Georgia has also recently passed a law against female genital mutilation**.
+• Apart from the African continent, 44% of total laws against FGM/C are of countries where FGM/C is most commonly practiced by diaspora communities, with 21 European countries, the U.S., Canada, Australia, and New Zealand all having specific laws or legal provisions relating to FGM/C. Georgia has also passed a law against FGM/C.**.

-• In contrast, in the Middle East, only Iraq (Kurdistan) and Oman have specific laws or legal provisions banning female genital mutilation.***
+• In contrast, in the Middle East, only Iraq (Kurdistan), Iran, and Oman have specific laws or legal provisions banning FGM/C.***

-• In Asia, not a single country has enacted a specific legal prohibition against female genital mutilation.****
+• 4 In Asia, only Indonesia has enacted a specific legal prohibition against FGM/C.****

-• There are also no specific laws or legal provisions against female genital mutilation in Latin America.
+• There are also no specific laws or legal provisions against FGM/C in Latin America, though bills to address FGM/C are currently pending before the Colombian Congress.

-Explore the full joint report, FGM/C: A Call for a Global Response
+Explore the full joint report, The Time is Now: End Female Genital Mutilation/Cutting, An Urgent Need for Global Response 2025

 ** In Georgia, female genital mutilation is commonly practiced by non-diaspora communities.